opensafely/documentation/docs/releasing-files.md

 If you are able, you can attempt to make the repository safe by temporarily restricting access to it.
 For instance, if the repository is public (accessible to the world), make it private (accessible only to the OpenSAFELY team).
 If the repository has external contributors that are not authorised to handle sensitive data, consider temporarily removing their access to the repository.
 This will reduce the scope for harm until the sensitive information can be removed from the repository.

-If you are an author of the study, you should also liaise with an engineer from the OpenSAFELY team as soon as possible to safely clean the sensitive information from your copy of the repository.
+If you are an author of the study, you should also liaise with an engineer from the OpenSAFELY team as soon as possible to safely clean the sensitive information from the repository.
 Depending on the exact situation this may be relatively straightforward or relatively complicated.
 You should also attempt to trace all copies of the repository for cleaning or deletion.

 ---8<-- 'includes/glossary.md'